-Natural Gas while one of the most energy efficient fuel sources on the market, it relies on an aging infrustruce that dates backs to WWI or WW2.
+Natural Gas while one of the most energy-efficient fuel sources on the market, relies on an aging infrastructure that dates backs to WWI or WW2.
 While Natural Gas is energy efficient it’s delivery system is not, not even a little.
-Natural Gas is delivered to house via pipes that snake and maze through the country and cities.
-As the earth around the pipes shift over time, the pipes don’t, leading to cracks and breaks in the pipes that while not affecting the delivery of the gas, leaks harmful methane into the atmosphere.
-Methane is a 30 times more potent greenhouse than CO2, which is commonly referred as the worst offender of climate change.
+Natural Gas is delivered to the house via pipes that snake and maze through the country and cities.
+As the earth around the pipes shifts over time, the pipes don’t, leading to cracks and breaks in the pipes that while not affecting the delivery of the gas, leaks harmful methane into the atmosphere.
+Methane is a 30 times more potent greenhouse than CO2, which is commonly referred to as the worst offender of climate change.

-In many cases when Natural Gas came in to cities and neighborhoods, homeowners moves from Oil heat to the promise of on-demand clean burning Natural Gas.
-For the longest time Natural Gas could claim that they had the cleanest burning and most energy efficient fuel on the market.
-This is not 100% correct anymore as Oil heat has evolved with the introduction Bioheat and oil equipment has gotten more efficient over the years.
+In many cases when Natural Gas came into cities and neighborhoods, homeowners move from Oil heat to the promise of on-demand clean burning Natural Gas.
+For the longest time, Natural Gas could claim that they had the cleanest burning and most energy efficient fuel on the market.
+This is not 100% correct anymore as Oil heat has evolved with the introduction of Bioheat and oil equipment has gotten more efficient over the years.
 Bioheat is a blend of biodiesel and traditional heating oil, usually found in blends of 2, 5, and 20 percent biodiesel to traditional heating oil.
 More about bioheat can be found on our bioheat page.
-Bioheat is American made and burn cleaner than traditional heating oil, making it one of most efficient and green home fuel sources.
+Bioheat is American-made and burns cleaner than traditional heating oil, making it one of the most efficient and green home fuel sources.

-Lastly we have Natural Gas’s closest fuel relative, Propane.
+Lastly, we have Natural Gas’s closest fuel relative, Propane.
 When buying Natural Gas heating equipment you may have noticed that the equipment noted that it could work with Propane.
-Of course you can’t just turn off the Natural Gas and swap in a Propane tank and expect it to work, but with the help of a trained professional it will.
+Of course, you can’t just turn off the Natural Gas and swap in a Propane tank and expect it to work, but with the help of a trained professional, it will.
 Propane has some environmental benefits over Natural Gas, as we mentioned above, Natural Gas is delivered to house through pipes in the ground.
 Propane on the other is delivered by a propane truck to your home, this is similar to how Oil is delivered.
-As propane has to be stored in tank at your home, this negates the benefits of Natural Gas’s on-demand delivery.
-While you may have to rely on delivery trucks and a local company for you propane, the bright side is that you have to rely on a delivery truck and a local company!
-Yes that was repeated on purpose, propane companies hire local drivers, techs, and other staff members with a office in your town or maybe the town over.
-Natural Gas on the hand does hire service staffs to tend to their pipes or to expand out their infrustruce, they are more often than not owned by large corporations located cities or even countries away.
-Propane, like natural gas is one of the most versatile fuel sources you can have in your home.
+As propane has to be stored in a tank at your home, this negates the benefits of Natural Gas’s on-demand delivery.
+While you may have to rely on delivery trucks and a local company for your propane, the bright side is that you have to rely on a delivery truck and a local company!
+Yes, that was repeated on purpose, propane companies hire local drivers, techs, and other staff members with an office in your town or maybe the town over.
+Natural Gas on the other hand does hire service staff to tend to their pipes or to expand out their infrastructure, they are more often than not owned by large corporations located cities or even countries away.
+Propane, like natural gas, is one of the most versatile fuel sources you can have in your home.
 It not only can fuel your home heating equipment and water, but a fireplace insert, dryer, cooktop, stove, pool heater, and much more.

-If the recent Natural Gas issues in Massachusetts has you worried about your own natural gas service and has you thinking of switching your options are plentiful.
+If the recent Natural Gas issues in Massachusetts have you worried about your own natural gas service and have you thinking of switching your options are plentiful.
 But what is your best choice?
-If you want to make the switch to a complete green solution, you should go with solar panels and electric heat.
+If you want to make the switch to a completely green solution, you should go with solar panels and electric heat.
 If you want to have the least disruption to your home comfort, propane is probably your best solution.
-If you want to be less reliant on foreign fuel and add a touch of green to your home heating than Oil heat has never been a better solution.
+If you want to be less reliant on foreign fuel and add a touch of green to your home heating then Oil heat has never been a better solution.